cp3402-students/project-2025-jcua-teama/site.md

 ## 🧭 Site Overview

 This website is built using a **custom WordPress theme** developed specifically for Baizonn Learning Center.
-It is designed to be maintainable, scalable, and easy for content editors to update.
-The content is organized into **Pages**, **Posts**
 ---

 ## 📄 Pages vs. Posts